List of Philippine laws: Abbreviations

 Philippine laws have had various nomenclature designations at different periods in the history of the Philippines, as shown in the following table:

 Notable laws

-The following table lists Philippine laws which have been mentioned in Wikipedia, or are otherwise notable.
+The following table lists Philippine laws that have been mentioned in Wikipedia or are otherwise notable.
 Only laws passed by Congress and its preceding bodies are listed here; presidential decrees and other executive issuances which may otherwise carry the force of law are excluded for the purpose of this table.